-In this tutorial, I’ll teach you how to achieve this perfect cake pop dough texture, using your personal judgement and very little actual measurement.
-The right texture will easily give you the results you’re looking for when you’re shaping anything from a basic round ball to a whimsical mermaid tail!
+In this tutorial, we’ll teach you how to get a perfect cake pop dough texture using your personal judgment and very little actual measurement.
+The right texture will give the results you’re looking for when you’re shaping anything from a basic round ball to a whimsical mermaid tail.

-Continue this stop-and-check process until your dough has reached a play dough or clay texture.
-The dough should feel sturdy, not tacky or crumbling when you handle it with your fingers.
+Continue this stop-and-check process until your dough has reached a play-dough or clay texture.
+The dough should feel sturdy — not tacky or crumbling when you handle it with your fingers.
 It shouldn’t fall apart when you place it in between your fingers and squeeze.